dgarske/wolfKeyMgr/README.md

--c <pem>    TLS Client Certificate, default certs/client-cert.pem -A <pem>    TLS CA Certificate, default certs/ca-cert.pem -K <keyt>   Key Type: SECP256R1, FFDHE_2048, X25519 or X448 (default SECP256R1) -F <name>   Find key using public key (hex string)
+-c <pem>    TLS Client Certificate, default certs/client-cert.pem -A <pem>    TLS CA Certificate, default certs/ca-cert.pem -K <keyt>   Key Type: SECP256R1, FFDHE_2048, X25519 or X448 (default SECP256R1) -F <fprint> Fingerprint used for multiple servers (first 80-bit of pkey hash as hex string) -n <name>   Find key using public key name (hex string)
 ```

 This client also support stress testing options:
 * Use the thread pool "-t" to spin up more threads.
 * Use the ETSI test client "-r" to make additional requests per thread.
-* Use the "-F" command to find keys.
-This is a hex string with public key.
+* Use the "-n" command to find key using public key name (hex string of first 64 bytes of public key).
+* Use the "-F" argument to get key for specific fingerprint (hex string of hash of public key - first 80 bits / 10 bytes)

 #### ETSI Fingerprint Names